gregorriegler/seamer/README.md

 doSometingWith(result);
 ```
 Now the code still does the same thing, plus it will record all invocations of the Seam.

+##### Taking advantage of closures

+As the lambda expression results in a closure that captures its surrounding state,
+the recordings of this seam will be repeatable even if they depend on surrounding state.
+Suppose the method is incrementing an `int` field of the surrounding class,
+that side effect will be repeated when we verify the seam.

+Check out the [ClosureSeamTest](src/test/java/com/gregorriegler.seamer/ClosureSeamTest.java) which demonstrates this behavior.

 #### Recording some invocations
 You may now run your application.
 You would click around the UI and have this thing invoked a couple times with realistic arguments.